Key takeaways

 Powered by four AAA batteries, the lock also features a fingerprint reader if users prefer a quick and secure biometric credential.

-As an additional bonus, there are WiFi modules that allow you to connect to Amazon Alexa, Google Home, and more, and Z-Wave modules that connect to Ring Alarm, Samsung SmartThings, and more.
+As an additional bonus, WiFi modules allow you to connect to Amazon Alexa, Google Home, and more, and Z-Wave modules connect to Ring Alarm, Samsung SmartThings, and more.

 Read the full Yale Assure Lock 2 smart lock review »